 Next, I added a few green mason jars filled with baby’s breath I bought at the grocery store and tied a piece of ribbon around the necks that had a St. Patrick’s Day inspired pattern.
 The other greenery on the buffet is there all year ’round, but it’s coloring certainly fit in perfect with this little project.

 My Lucky Gold Leaf Flower pots were the perfect centerpiece for the dining room table – click over for the tutorial on how to gold leaf these pots and DIY your stencil.
-I have a little crush on the the river rocks in the arrangement; I made them with Elmer’s glitter glue–post on that soon!
+I have a little crush on the the river rocks in the arrangement; I made them with Elmer’s glitter glue–see the tutorial and kid craft project here!

 After all my work was done, I stood back and decided I needed to make celebratory drink.
 The kids were about to come home from school, so it had to be something they could have, too so I whipped up a few Shamrock floats in mason jars with cute little straw flags.